JCeditorials/Main/UglyICOs.md

 - White paper is not prominent or easily accessible through the website.
 - White paper does not contain any technical content.
 - There is no technical white paper available.
-- The technical white paper is not sufficiently technical (i.e. does not contain
+- The technical white paper is not sufficiently technical (i.e. does not contain technical specifications, technical designs, and/or code snippets) which indicates they haven't thought it through sufficiently yet and are asking for money too early.

 #### Yellow Flags:
--
+- White paper contains technical content, but struggles to clearly explain how the proposed technology solves the problem(s).

 #### Possibly Positive Notions:
 - Technical white paper contains code.
 (This indicates they have already begun work, not just wanting to get started.)